Information for Offer Holders

 - If you do not intend to live at College, please note that undergraduates must live within three miles of the centre of Cambridge.
 Special allowances can be made in some cases for living up to ten miles from the centre of Cambridge.
 If you would like to be considered for this, you should contact the Undergraduate Administrator.

-To help you get to know Wolfson, meet other offer holders and have your questions answered we ran a series of virtual events in June 2021.
+To help you get to know Wolfson, meet other offer holders and have your questions answered we plan to run a series of virtual events in June 2022.
+Dates are given below but are subject to change.
+You will be emailed more information and links to these.

-If Government restrictions allow we will also plan a day where you can come and visit, tour the College, meet key staff and have lunch with us.
+If possible we will also plan a day where you can come and visit, tour the College, meet key staff and current students.

 Find out how the Cambridge collegiate system works, meet key staff and learn about the pastoral support on offer to you at Wolfson.
 We can answer questions about everything from accommodation to current COVID precautions.